gilnam74/vex-sneppet/VEX-Quick-start.md

 ##### Manage attributes
 Ok, we create a point with a default position attribute.
 Let's learn how we can **create, set and get custom or built-in point attributes**.

+Create a new Attribute wrangler, plug output of point creation wrangler to the first input, add a code: `@N;`
+Check Geometry Spreadsheet to ensure that new built-in vector attribute `N` (normal) was added and has value `{0, 0, 0}`.

 Difference between attributes and variables from VEX point of view.